Optimal control of port-Hamiltonian descriptor systems with minimal energy supply: Dissipative Hamiltonian matrices and pencils

 \begin{theorem} Let $E,A\in\R^{n\times n}$, $P(s) = sE-A$, and $P'(s) = sA-E$.
 Assume that $P$ is regular.
-Then $P$ is dissipative Hamiltonian if and only if it the following spectral properties are satisfied: \begin{enumerate}[{\rm (i)}] \item $\Re\la\le 0$ for each eigenvalue $\la\in\C$ of $P$. \item Non-zero imaginary eigenvalues of $P$ are semi-simple. \item The index of $P$ is at most two. \item The index of $P'$ is at most two. \end{enumerate} \end{theorem} \begin{proof} The necessity of (i)--(iii) has already been proved in \cite{Mehl2018} (independently of whether $P$ is regular or not).
+Then $P$ is dissipative Hamiltonian if and only if it has all of the following spectral properties: \begin{enumerate}[{\rm (i)}] \item $\Re\la\le 0$ for each eigenvalue $\la\in\C$ of $P$. \item Non-zero imaginary eigenvalues of $P$ are semi-simple. \item The index of $P$ is at most two. \item The index of $P'$ is at most two. \end{enumerate} \end{theorem} \begin{proof} The necessity of (i)--(iii) has already been proved in \cite{Mehl2018} (independently of whether $P$ is regular or not).
 The fact that also (iv) is necessary follows from \cite[Theorem 6.1]{Mehl2018} and the proof of \cite[Corollary 6.2]{Mehl2018}.
-However, for the sake of self-containtness we include the proof of necessity in the proof of Proposition \ref{p:regular} below.

 For the sufficiency part, let (i)--(iv) be satisfied.
-By \eqref{e:quasi-weierstrass} there exists an invertible matrix $S\in\R^{n\times n}$ such that $E = S(I_V\oplus N)$ and $A = S(C\oplus I_W)$ with a nilpotent map $N$, where the block representation of $S^{-1}E$ and $S^{-1}A$ is with respect to the decomposition \ref{e:decVW}.
-Hence, there exists another invertible matrix $T\in\R^{n\times n}$ such that
+By \cite{Berger2012} there exist invertible matrices $U,V\in\R^{n\times n}$ such that

+where $A'$ and $N$ are square matrices with $N$ being nilpotent.
 By (i), (ii), and (iv), the matrix $A'$ enjoys the properties (i)--(iii) in Theorem \ref{t:ph-charac} and is therefore dissipative Hamiltonian.
 Hence, the pencil $sI-A'$ is dissipative Hamiltonian.
-By (iii), the matrix $N$ is nilpotent with nilpotency index at most $2$, that is, $N^2=0$.
+Furthermore, (iii) implies that the nilpotency index of $N$ is at most $2$, that is, $N^2=0$.
 Therefore, $N$ is similar to ${\bf 0}\oplus N_1$, where

 Obviously, $s\cdot {\bf 0} - I = s\cdot{\bf 0} - ({\bf 0} - I)(-I)$ is dissipative Hamiltonian.
 Furthermore, we may write

 where $E_i^\top Q_i = Q_i^\top E_i\ge 0$.
 This proves that $sE-A$ is dissipative Hamiltonian. \end{proof}